Reviews You Can Rely On

 Credit: Amber King

-Of the backpacking water filters, the Katadyn Hiker Pro, Katadyn Hiker, and MSR MiniWorks EX offer protection from both microorganisms and chemicals like pesticides to improve the taste of the water.
+Of the backpacking water filters we tested, the Katadyn Hiker Pro, Katadyn Hiker, and MSR MiniWorks EX offer protection from both microorganisms and chemicals like pesticides to improve the taste of the water.

 Filters remove particulates based on size.
 Protozoans are larger than bacteria, and viruses are about 10x smaller than bacteria.
 Cysts that come from Giardia and Cryptosporidium need a filter media smaller than 0.2 microns.
 Purifiers that filter out based on size need filter media with an absolute size of 0.02 microns (notice the extra zero) to filter out viruses.
 Dirt is much larger than all of these microorganisms.